SSWConsulting/SSW.Rules.Content/rules/a-way-of-selling-tickets/rule.md

 ---
-seoDescription: "Effortlessly manage ticket sales and events with EventBrite, a comprehensive platform for selling, refunding, marketing, and more."
+seoDescription: Effortlessly manage ticket sales and events with EventBrite, a comprehensive platform for selling, refunding, marketing, and more.
 type: rule
 title: Sales - Do you have a way of selling tickets?
 uri: a-way-of-selling-tickets